kope-kope/StormGdocs/README.md

 # Introduction
-Figure out how to integrate StormGarden's APIs into your application
+Figure out how to integrate DartInvest's APIs into your application

 # Basics
-The Stormgarden API allows you (has a Stormgarden partner) to programmatically onboard investors with a top broker enabling them to buy and sell securities listed on the Nigerian Stock Exchange through your application.
+The DartInvest API allows you (has a DartInvest partner) to programmatically onboard investors with a top broker enabling them to buy and sell securities listed on the Nigerian Stock Exchange through your application.

 > # Before you Start
 >[Register as a partner](http://console.staging.storm.trium.ng/settings/api).
 You will be provided with test API and Secret keys, that you can use to test the endpoints.